 The MSJC Libraries provide computers for student use.
 Library computers offer free Internet access and are equipped with Microsoft Office software.
 Priority use of library computers is for student study and research.

 Guest users may be allowed to use computers at the discretion of Library staff and must present a valid photo ID each time they request access.
-Please note that printing is not currently available for guest users due to authentication issues with the college's printing software.
+Please note that printing is not available for guest users due to authentication issues with the college's printing software.

 Since the Libraries’ computers are in public areas, students and guest users shall not access websites that contain any material that may be offensive to others.
 Students and guests must abide by the MSJC Computer Acceptable Use Policy (AP 3720) and must not engage in any behavior that is not consistent with MSJC Standards of Student Conduct (AP 5500) and/or the laws of the United States.
 The intent of this provision is not to limit academic freedom but to respect the sensibilities of others using these facilities.
 Students who are conducting legitimate academic research on a subject that may be controversial should notify library staff before using the computer to access this material.
 Students and guest users may not engage in any of the activities below or risk having their computer privileges withdrawn.